Dylan Mboumbouni

-Dylan Teddy Ngallot Mboumbouni (born 20 February 1996) is a professional footballer who plays as a centre-back for Liga I club CS Mioveni.
-Born in France, he represents the Central African Republic national football team at international level.
+Dylan Teddy Ngallot Mboumbouni (born 20 February 1996) is a professional footballer who plays as a centre-back for Liga II club Chindia Târgoviște.
+Born in France, he plays for the Central African Republic national football team at international level.

 Club career

 A member Olympique Lyonnais Reserves and Academy since 2005, Mboumbouni signed his first professional contract with Olympique Lyonnais on 13 May 2016.
 He received his selection senior Lyon squad in a Ligue 1 match against AS Monaco on 12 October 2017.

 On 24 June 2019, SO Cholet announced the permanent signing of Mboumbouni, with the player penning a two-year deal with the Championnat National club.

 On 1 August 2022, Mboumbouni signed with Jerv in Norway.

 International career

-Mboumbouni was born in France and is of Central African descent, and was a youth international for France at the U16 level.
+Mboumbouni was born in France and is Central African by descent, and was a youth international for France at the U16 level.
 He made his debut with the Central African Republic national football team in a friendly 3–0 loss to Algeria on 14 November 2017.